Source: Inside Business, updated accordingly.

 Smartphone app developing is a hot startup idea, says IBIS World.
 The field is so hot, that it is anticipated to grow more than 26 percent within the next five years.
 Two local entrepreneurs know firsthand the business of mobile app development, and interviews with them reveal how they started their companies:

-Daisey’s company, which has a team of five, was founded in 2006.
+Daisey’s company, which has a team of eleven, was founded in 2009.
 It offers a wide range of services that include company branding, graphic design, print design, web design, application development, UI design, web hosting and search engine marketing.
 Daisey refers to it all as a “one-stop shop.”

 “I really see the industry changing for the better.
 I believe iOS 7 is a good example of the future of applications,” Daisey said.
 “Clean, simple and effective.
 Less is more, and less is faster.
 We are also seeing a trend for responsive web-based applications that can handle a lot of the functions of a native app without the large price tag or the need for download to the device.
 We look forward to growing and changing.”